DavidBK/shampoo/Node/TypeScript.md

 - Write a little TS as you can!
 TS is very "smart" and most of the time inferred types will be more "specific".
 Also this will help your code readability.
   - Don't declare types in variables
-  - Don't declare return types of simple functions
+  - Prefer to not declare return types of *simple* functions
-- Prefer `type` aliases over interfaces
+- I Prefer `type` aliases over interfaces
 - Don't use enums, prefer union types or const objects.
 - Don't use `Function`, `Object`, `String`, `Number`, and `Boolean` (Capital letters)
 - Be careful with `.json` (in `fetch`) and `JSON.parse` as they both return `any`.
 You can cast them to `unknown` (or use [ts-reset](https://github.com/total-typescript/ts-reset) to do it for you)